 Driving a car is considered a normal part of being an adult.
-But driving a car is inherently stressful.
-Most people tense up throughout their drive – especially while on the freeway – but tensing up becomes so natural that they don't even realize they're doing it.
+Driving a car is also inherently stressful.
+Many people tense up at points during their drive - especially while on the freeway - but tensing up becomes so natural that they may not even realize they're doing it.

 Combine that with the natural feeling of being unable to escape if something went wrong, and it's no wonder that so many people have panic attacks while driving.

 A basic fear of driving is not too much of a problem.
 In fact, a little bit of anxiety may actually be healthy.
 It will keep you alert and focused on what's around you, improving your ability to stay safe.